akumar-016/akumar-016/README.md

 😄 Pronouns: He/Him

-⚡ Fun fact: I am an occasional gamer and love to watch and read anime/manga
+⚡ Fun fact: I am an occasional gamer and love to watch and read anime and manga